 In Galicia there are 3 airports: Santiago de Compostela, the most utilized, Vigo, and A Coruña, with a small terminal.
-Another frecuently used airport is Sa Carneiro, in Porto, Portugal.
-It’s fast connection with Vigo and the frequencies and varied destinations are the reasons to use it.
+Another frecuently used airport for the south area is Sa Carneiro, in Porto, Portugal.
+It’s a fast connection with Vigo and the frequencies and varied destinations are the reasons to use it.

 To/from Santiago de Compostela

 There is a bus connecting the airport with the Train Station.
 L6 operates daily, every 20 minutes from Monday to Saturday, and every 30 minutes on Sundays and bankholidays.
 The service starts at 6 (2 first ones every 30 minutes) and finishes at 22.00.
 To go from Santiago airport to A Coruña city, the service is covered by Travidi, while Freire» goes to Lugo.
 There is no direct connection to Vigo or Ourense.
 You should go to the Train Station o Bus station.

 Taxis have a published fare if you go from the airport to the city.
 On the opposite direction, from the city to the airport, the price is 21€.
 Every single taxi in Santiago has a visible taximeter, so you can check the quantity.
 If you carry cases, they add an extra for each one in the boot.
 There are 2 stops near the Old Quarter: Plaza de Galicia (24 hs) and on Av.
 Xoan XXIII.
 You can also call one, if you prefer: +34 981 56 92 92.

 There are car rental companies at the airport, and near the train station.
 You can also book a transfer, if you prefer.

 For Vigo, please, see my updated post here.

 To/from A Coruña